Azure/azure-sdk-for-js/common/tools/eslint-plugin-azure-sdk/docs/rules/ts-package-json-main-is-cjs.md

 # ts-package-json-main-is-cjs

 Requires `main` in `package.json` to be point to a CommonJS or UMD module.
-In this case, its assumed that it points to `"dist/index.js"`.
+In this case, its assumed that it points to `"dist/index.js"` or `"dist/index.cjs"`.

 This rule is fixable using the `--fix` option.